QuentinRa/blog.quentinra.dev/programming/web/android/internet/index.md

 <hr class="sep-both">

-## Retrofit - moshi
+## Retrofit - Moshi

 <div class="row row-cols-md-2"><div>

 [Moshi](https://github.com/square/moshi) is one of the [converters](https://github.com/square/retrofit/tree/master/retrofit-converters) supported by Retrofit.
-It's very similar to the popular GSON converter.
+It's very similar to the popular Gson converter.

 **Replace** the previous imports with the two below